-What is Foundation?
-Foundation is a 4-week financial program that was creator BrightView patients who will require outpatient additude to a transition of healthcare coverage. l on hereby agree to the following by signing this form: , J I have applied for Medicaid.
-I have attended and complete my telephone inter with my county or received my enrollment checkling I will submit any additional documents required fo of my county. r verification by the JFS associated I will select a Manage Care Plan once Medicaid be comes active.
-I agree that it is my responsibility to monitor my M it does not lapse and if my insurance does lapse, I will not grant or extend Foundation coverage.
-If I am denied Medicaid or fail to complete the req placed on a Self- Pay fee schedule, after my Found (Please see attached document or contact the Se for more information about Self-Pay.) dation coverage has terminated.
-I understand that it is my responsibility to pay for a that are not covered by Foundation of Recover (i.e Medications such as ibuprofen etc. and Mental He e.
-Injection Medications, Comfort Signature: Date: 3 Please print name:
+to the following by signing this form:

+- I have applied for Medicaid. - I have attended and complete my telephone interview with the JFS associated with my county or received my enrollment checklist. - I will submit any additional documents required for verification by the JFS associated of my county. - I will select a Manage Care Plan once Medicaid becomes active. - I agree that it is my responsibility to monitor my Manage Care Plan and make sure it does not lapse and if my insurance does lapse, I understand that Foundation of Recovery will not grant or extend Foundation coverage. - If I am denied Medicaid or fail to complete the required steps listed above, I agree to be placed on a Self- Pay fee schedule, after my Foundation coverage has terminated. (\Please see attached document or contact the Self-Pay phone number, listed below, for more information about Self-Pay.\) - I understand that it is my responsibility to pay for any medications, that is proscribed to me, that are not covered by Foundation of Recover (i.e. Injection Medications, Comfort Medications such as ibuprofen etc. and Mental Health medications.)

+Signature: Date: Dute